connor-lim/project-2/README.md

 Cave Crawler
-Developed by Daysean Scott, Connor Lim, Thomas Guthrie, Jim Yang
+Developed by Daysean Scott, Connor Lim, Thomas Guthrie, Jim Yang, Xavier Richardson

 Instructions:
 Shoot the worms for points, and purchase upgrades to help you progress through the game(WIP)